Candelabra

 Where

 seen?
-This orange sea fan with U-shaped branches are sometimes
+This orange sea fan with U-shaped branches that resemble

 Features: 10-15cm tall.
 Colony